vladimir-vg/dedalus/js_src/README.md

 The idea is to have several implementations of Dedalus, some of which may use existing Datalog engines underneath (Souffle, DataScript, etc.).

-Each implementation gonna have its own `*_runtime` directory, with source code independent from other implementation.
+Each implementation gonna have its own `*_runtime` directory, with source code independent from other implementations.

 # Glossary